Q. Why do you need volunteers?

 Q. Will training be provided?

 Yes.
-We offer a 10 week training course which includes 8 weeks teaching practise.
+We offer a 5 week online training course.
 The course is 1 day a week from around 9.30am – 2.30pm.
 We also have an introduction session and induction session.
-You will also be expected to complete an online Safeguarding Children’s course.
+You will also be expected to complete an online Safeguarding course.
 This takes around 3 hours to complete.
 See blog for week by week details on volunteer training.

 Q. Do I require a DBS?

 Yes.
-We ask you to complete an Enhanced DBS form .
+We ask you to complete a DBS check .

 Q. How much time do I need to give?